BitterMill

 Run it live

-Open the model on the Mac you actually care about.
+Open the model on the machine you actually care about.

-Run the same model across 64 GB and 128 GB Macs and see the difference in load, headroom, and feel.
+Run the same model across different machines and feel the difference in load, headroom, and rhythm.

 Choose the class of Mac you want to understand.